Dr Alexis Foster

 - Teaching interests

-I am involved in delivering various aspects of Master level programs at ScHARR including:
+I am involved in delivering various aspects of Master level programs in ScHARR including:

 Much of my teaching involves taking a collaborative approach with community organisations, providing opportunities for students to get hands on experience of addressing health and wellbeing through taking a holistic wellbeing approach.
 For example, organising dissertation placements at local charities